jjtolton/scryer-prolog-python/docs/ARCHITECTURE.md

 ## What Is This Repository?

-`scryer-prolog-python` is a **pure Prolog library** that provides seamless Python integration for Scryer Prolog using FFI (Foreign Function Interface).
+`scrypy` is a **pure Prolog library** that provides seamless Python integration for Scryer Prolog using FFI (Foreign Function Interface).
 It allows Prolog programs to:

 - Execute arbitrary Python code
 - Exchange data bidirectionally between Prolog and Python